Utilities

 Most energy network operators will need you to complete an application form.
 They will then send you a quote, and a plan of the work they need to carry out.
 Once everything has been agreed, you will need to allow at least 6 weeks before work can commence.
 Which could be extended if roads need to be dug up and notice given.
 Many network providers have a ‘dial before you dig’ service.
 Which provides detailed locations of where underground pipes and cables lie.
 The National Grid also offer free pipeline safety advice.
 Which you can access before work starts onsite.

 To get the project moving many self-builders will organise temporary services.
 As you will need electricity for tools and equipment, plus a water supply.
-You can learn more about these in our Self Build Academy workshops.

 Our advice when researching your utility connections is: